debs-07/dynamic-configurable-table-spa/README.md

 - **Data Source**: Table data is loaded from `data.json` and rendered dynamically.
 - **Column Visibility**: Toggle column visibility via the "**Manage Columns**" button, with preferences stored in `sessionStorage`.
 - **Filtering**: Use the "**Filters**" panel to apply multi-condition filters (e.g., `equals`, `contains`, `greater than`) on columns.
 Filters update in real-time and can be reset.
-- **Shareable Views**: Active filters and column visibility are serialized to the URL for sharing.
+- **Shareable Views**: Active filters and column visibility are serialized to the URL for sharing.Use the "**Url**" button to copy the url.
 Opening a shared link restores the view.
 - **Editable Cells**: Edit cells in-place (text for strings/numbers, date pickers for dates, dropdowns for options).
 Changes persist in Redux state during the session.
 - **Responsive Design**: The UI adapts to different screen sizes using Material-UI's responsive components.